GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 For example if you already use `./csgoserver` running `./linuxgsm.sh csgoserver` will generate `./csgoserver-2`

-On first run of `./gameserver-2` a new default LinuxGSM and game config will be created (`gameserver-2.cfg`).
+On the first run of `./gameserver-2` a new default LinuxGSM and game config will be created (`gameserver-2.cfg`).
 These new configs will need to be altered with new ports and any other settings that are required.